-In this post, I’m going to reveal the franchise success rate.
-And just so you know, they’re based on a few franchise statistics I was able to uncover.
+In this post, I’m going to reveal the franchising success rate.
+And just so you know, they’re based on a few franchise statistics I was able to uncover that are deeply related to the franchise failure rate.

 Franchise Success Rate Statistics: What I Found